PimDeWitte/DynamicUpdateClient/README.md

 When the exit code is 1, the update was not successful and this package should be ignored in the future

-When the exit code is 2, the update was not successful but should be attempted again in five minutes.
+When the exit code is 2, the update was not successful but should be attempted again in X minutes.
 The update client must first do that before continuing with the next update.